ArtemKyslicyn/MusicList/README.md

 # MusicList

-Example of a light weight Arhitecture aplication
+Example of a light weight Arhitecture swift aplication